mb09h530/Overleaf-tutorial/README.md

 **1. Add and modify content:** Now it is time to make changes to your document.
 Add text, figures, tables, lists,...
 You can either work directly in the source code or switch to rich text if you are not that familiar with the LaTeX language.
-To do so, just click on the button Rich instead of Source.
+To do so, just click on the button _Rich_ instead of _Source_.

 ![](rich_text.PNG)

-Under the menu More, you find some commonly used commands such as adding paragraphs, printing bold and italic, adding lists, ...
+Under the menu _More_, you find some commonly used commands such as adding paragraphs, printing bold and italic, adding lists, ...

 ![](common_commands.PNG)